DiedrichsenLab/PcmPy/docs/inference.rst

 .. math::
    BF_{F=1}= \frac{\sum_{M:F=1}{p(data|M) }}{\sum_{M:F=0}{p(data|M)}}

-The following example shows how to construct and fit a model family, and how to then make inference on the individual model components.
+See the :ref:`Component inference and model families` example to see how to construct and fit a model family, and how to then make inference on the individual model components.